-You can also watch the Email Best Practices video to boost retention after you’ve read or listened to the information here.
+You can watch the Email Best Practices video at the end to boost retention after you’ve read the information here.

 Email marketing can be absolutely mortifying.

 Because any mistake you make in your email marketing goes out to hundreds, thousands — sometimes tens of thousands of people all at once.

 It sits there as a witness to your imperfections, glowing on screens across the world.